Helium314/HeliBoard/CONTRIBUTING.md

 # Translations
 Translations can be added using [Weblate](https://translate.codeberg.org/projects/heliboard/).
 You will need an account to update translations and add languages.
 Add the language you want to translate to in Languages -> Manage translated languages in the top menu bar.
 Updating translations in a PR will not be accepted, as it may cause conflicts with Weblate translations.

+# Dictionaries
+No new dictionaries will be added to this app.
+Please submit dictionaries and the wordlist to the [dictionaries repository](https://codeberg.org/Helium314/aosp-dictionaries)